dinhomathias/Amc/Extensions-–-JobQueue.md

 ## Example

-In addition to the tutorial below there is also the `timerbot.py` example at the [examples directory](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples).
+In addition to the tutorial below, there is also the `timerbot.py` example at the [examples directory](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples).

 # Usage
 The `JobQueue` class is tightly integrated with other `telegram.ext` classes.
 Similar to `Updater` and `Dispatcher`, it runs asynchronously in a separate thread.